This tricky time in a baby’s young life can lead to pain, fever – and sleepless nights. Learn how to tackle the dreaded teething sleep regression.

 - Try rubbing some teething gel or granules onto the gums.
 Ask you pharmacist for a baby-safe option.

-- If your baby is generally grumpy and in pain, you can give a baby-safe paracetamol or ibuprofen solution.
+- If your baby is generally grumpy and in pain, you can give a baby-safe pain relief.
 Make sure you follow the instructions for the correct dosage.